LinneaAx/ProjectYo/README.md

 # ProjectYo
 Development of a SVM predictor of membrane proteins, classifying globular, helical, inside and outside loop residues.

+#TO RUN THE OPTIMIZED PREDICTOR!!!
+ - In scripts, run predict.py as main.
+Will take multiple input sequences.

 /scripts - various scripts used to parse input, train and save models, predict using models

 /data - data files used to train the models, output files

+/testdata - handy files for testing

 /generated models - models using different windowsizes, default setting for LinearSVC.